redux-saga/redux-saga/docs/api/README.md

 - If `take` is called with no arguments or `'*'` all dispatched actions are matched (e.g. `take()` will match all actions)

-- If it is a function, the action is matched if `pattern(action)` is true (e.g. `take(action => action.entities)` will match all actions having a (truthy) `entities`field.)
+- If it is a function, the action is matched if `pattern(action)` is true (e.g. `take(action => action.entities)` will match all actions having a (truthy) `entities` field.)
 > Note: if the pattern function has `toString` defined on it, `action.type` will be tested against `pattern.toString()` instead.
 This is useful if you're using an action creator library like redux-act or redux-actions.

 - If it is a String, the action is matched if `action.type === pattern` (e.g. `take(INCREMENT_ASYNC)`

-- If it is an array, each item in the array is matched with beforementioned rules, so the mixed array of strings and function predicates is supported.
+- If it is an array, each item in the array is matched with aforementioned rules, so the mixed array of strings and function predicates is supported.
 The most common use case is an array of strings though, so that `action.type` is matched against all items in the array (e.g. `take([INCREMENT, DECREMENT])` and that would match either actions of type `INCREMENT` or `DECREMENT`).

 The middleware provides a special action `END`.
 If you dispatch the END action, then all Sagas blocked on a take Effect will be terminated regardless of the specified pattern.
 If the terminated Saga has still some forked tasks which are still running, it will wait for all the child tasks to terminate before terminating the Task.